tokenstocks/SEEDx/replit.md

 # SEEDx MVP - Sustainable Ecosystem for Economic Development exchange

 ## Overview
 SEEDx is a blockchain-based regenerative capital platform on the Stellar network.
 It connects liquidity providers ("Primers") with token traders ("Regenerators") to fund agricultural projects, facilitating tokenized agricultural participation, automated cashflow distribution, and capital regeneration.
-The platform aims to mitigate securities classification risk through SEC-compliant language, focusing on utility tokens and participation.
-Key features include secure authentication, KYC, multi-currency wallet management, and a mobile-first interface, fostering a sustainable ecosystem for economic development.
+The platform aims to mitigate securities classification risk through SEC-compliant language, focusing on utility tokens and participation, fostering a sustainable ecosystem for economic development.

 ## User Preferences
 Preferred communication style: Simple, everyday language.